luismiguelcasadodiaz/42Barcelona_ciber_onion_docker/README.md

 ```

-# Nginx Docker wiht static html page
+# Nginx Docker with static html page

-Docker file will adapt it the the image i will use in this challenge.
+Docker file will adapt it the image i will use in this challenge.

 ## Image build (22 MB)
 Departure point is nginx:1.25.0-alpine-slim image.

 you will see 3 sections in this docker file: one for __Nginx__, one for __ssh__ and one for __user creation__.

-to start both services, the docjer entry point is a sh script.
+to start both services, the docker entry point is a sh script.

+> /usr/sbin/nginx -g 'daemon off;' &
+> ssh-keygen -A
+> /usr/sbin/sshd -D -e "$@"

-I suffered som headache here creating the usser for the ssh service.
+I suffered some headache here creating the user for the ssh service.
 The problem is that rutinary i set a /bin/bash shell for the added User.
-I was not aware that the alpine image comes wiht /bin/sh __only__.
+I was not aware that the alpine image comes with /bin/sh __only__.
-This was continously rejecting my ssh conexion caus server was nos able to set up the shell for the user.
+This was constantly rejecting my ssh connection cause server could not set up the shell for the user.

 [Suggestions to secure nginx reached from Tor](https://blog.0day.rocks/securing-a-web-hidden-service-89d935ba1c1d)
+---
 # Tor docker
 ## Image build (155 MB)